SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Introduction

 \section{Introduction}

-Large-scale vision language pretraining has proved effective in learning generalized and transferable visual representations, with powerful zero-shot capabilities~\cite{clip,blip,blipv2,albef}.
-Among them, Contrastive Language-Image Pretraining (CLIP)~\cite{clip} is a popular approach for learning rich semantic representations, thanks to the image-description alignment.
+Large-scale vision language pretraining has proved effective in learning generalized and transferable visual representations, with powerful zero-shot capabilities~\citep{clip,blip,blipv2,albef}.
+Among them, Contrastive Language-Image Pretraining (CLIP)~\citep{clip} is a popular approach for learning rich semantic representations, thanks to the image-text alignment.
+As the representations generalize well, CLIP sees wide adoption in several downstream tasks ranging from simple classification to being used in Vision-Language Models (VLMs)~\citep{flamingo, pixelllm, cogvlm, instructblip}.
+This has spurred a lot of interest in adapting CLIP for video understanding~\citep{clip4clip, verbsinaction, vificlip, bt_adapter}.
+While these methods achieve promising results, they often come at the expense of large scale post-pretraining on hundreds of millions of videos.

-While CLIP has demonstrated state-of-the-art performance on several downstream tasks, it struggles with fine-grained perception and reasoning.
-For instance, it fails to count objects~\cite{countclip,countclip_acm} or identify simple spatial relations like left and right~\cite{reclip}, action~\cite{verbsinaction} and temporal understanding~\cite{testoftime}.
-When multiple visual concepts are present in an image, it fails to associate the objects with their corresponding attributes, \eg~struggling on fine-grained visual question answering~\cite{lemons}.
-In line with the findings of~\cite{lemons}, a reason for this behavior is contrastive alignment between image and text is inadequate when the text does not describe the image with sufficient details.
-Thus, the pooled features mix associations, acting as a bag of words, leading to good semantic but weak syntactic (\eg~compositional) representations.
+We argue that as CLIP is pretrained on 400+ million image-language pairs, it already has the world knowledge required for general visual perception, and post-pretraining on hundreds of millions of videos can be wasteful.
+We hypothesize that the need for such large-scale post-pretraining is due to the contradiction between rich videos and sparse descriptions.
+Videos are a highly complex modality with multidimensional information about people, objects, states, actions, relations, that change over time.
+But, the textual description representing the video is generally very sparse.
+Narrations~\citep{howto100m} or captions~\citep{webvid2.5m} often fail to capture details and therefore the capacity for visual processing is underutilized.
+The adaptation process requires millions of samples as it only extracts sparse information from each.

-In this work, we ask: \emph{can we make CLIP aware of fine-grained and syntactic details while retaining its semantic properties?} We approach this through the lens of adaptation without forgetting, on high quality fine-grained video-text data.
-Specifically, we use the VidSitu dataset~\cite{vidsitu} that is annotated using semantic role labels (SRL) that capture the holistic situation through a dense vocabulary.
-Every video is sub-divided into short \emph{events}.
-Each event contains annotations answering questions such as who (subject) is doing what (action), to/with whom (patient), where (scene), how (manner, adverbs), and why (purpose, goal).
-Such details ensure that most visual concepts are captured in the text, and misattributions are minimized during adaptation.
+In this work, we revisit the large-scale post-pretaining paradigm for CLIP video adaptation and propose to use small-scale, but dense captions for efficient and holistic representation learning.
+Specifically, we use the VidSitu dataset~\citep{vidsitu} that is annotated using Semantic Role Labels (SRLs) that capture the holistic situation.
+In VidSitu, every 10 second video clip is divided into 2 second \emph{events}.
+Each event contains structured annotations answering who (subject) is doing what (action), to/with whom (patient), where (scene), how (manner, adverbs), and why (purpose, goal).
+Such details in a video description represent the visual concepts well and can provide a strong learning signal.